 - A bad therapist is okay with therapy lasting forever.

-They make no effort to set concrete goals or give the client the tools they need to move on without them.
+I may be being too normative here, but I think it’s suboptimal for a therapist to make no effort to set concrete goals or give the client the tools they need to move on without them.
 If within a month you don’t have a good sense of what it would take for you to feel satisfied ending therapy, or at least reduce the frequency of sessions, then it’s worth bringing it up yourself to see if the therapist has a sense of direction or goals in mind.
-Vague and subjective goals are better than nothing, but ideally there would still be some observable change that can act as a metric of growth.
+Vague and subjective goals are better than nothing, but ideally there would still be some observable change in the client’s life that they can use as a metric of growth.
+It’s also fine to go back to therapy every few years as needed; it’s just the unending years of therapy that, to me, indicates something suboptimal is going on.

 - A bad therapist can’t properly balance uncertainty and responsibility.